idio-lang/guide/source/var-val.rst

 Problems arise if you try to compare your UTF-8 encoded source code string with the byte-sequence string from the filesystem.

-Of course, you can create pathnames in source to do such comparisons:
+Of course, you can create pathnames in source to do such comparisons with the ``%P{...}`` expression:

 .. code-block:: idio